telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 | [Kendo UI 2012.1.322 (Q1 2012)](/install/changes-and-backward-compatibility)	|1.7.1| - |
 | [Kendo UI 2011.3.1129 (Q3 2011)](/install/changes-and-backward-compatibility)	|1.7.1| - |

-### What to Do When a Previous jQuery Version Is Required
+### What to Do If a Previous jQuery Version Is Required

 Occasionally, a legacy web application might require an older jQuery version with which Kendo UI components are not compatible.
 In these cases you can use a recent jQuery version together with [jQuery Migrate](https://github.com/jquery/jquery-migrate/).
 The plug-in will restore the jQuery features that have been depreciated and will provide for the required backward compatibility.